Storyflow Logo

 Mighty Networks logo

-Best for: Creators who want courses plus community equally.
-Not for: creators who want only one of the two.
+Best for: creators who weight courses and community equally.
+Not for: anyone who needs one of the two to be best-in-class.

-Pros: Balanced course-plus-community, mature member management, good mobile experience.
+Strengths: even course-and-community balance, mature member management, good mobile apps.

-Cons: Neither feature is best-in-class, the breadth means more configuration.
+Limitations: neither the course side nor the community side is best-in-class, and the breadth means more configuration.

 9. Podia (Best Course Plus Newsletter)